Charles David Barry: Cricket career

-Charles Barry was a good all round cricketer, who played four years in the Dublin University XI from 1879, and was capatin of that time for a while.
+Charles Barry was a good all round cricketer, who played four years in the Dublin University XI from 1879, and was captain of that team for a while.
 In 1880 whilst playing for the university team he played in matches against the Australians and the All England XI.
 On 27 August 1883 he played one match for the Irish national team versus Zingari at Phoenix Park, Dublin.
 Barry was also an excellent all round sportsman, being the University rackets champion for three years and also All Ireland Tennis Champion.

 Work career

 Following his sports career he became at barrister, and had his own practice in Dublin, in addition he served on a number of public bodies in his legal capacity.